agentrickard/domain/README.txt

   -- If you let anonymous users post content on your site.
-In this case, you should assign at least one domain to the anonymous user role, so that the module will assign anonymous posts to the appropirate domain(s).
+In this case, you should assign at least one domain to the anonymous user role, so that the module will assign anonymous posts to the appropriate domain(s).

   -- If you use Domain Strict, you can use this setting to assign default access to specific roles.